MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/prerelease-testing.md

 ---
 title: Prerelease testing using the preview channels of Microsoft Edge
-description: Test your WebView2 app by using the preview channels of Microsoft Edge (Edge Canary, Edge Dev, or Edge Beta) to find issues that will affect your particular WebView2 app, before WebView2 changes migrate to Edge Stable.
+description: Test your WebView2 app by using the preview channels of Microsoft Edge (Edge Canary, Edge Dev, or Edge Beta) to find issues that will affect your particular WebView2 app, before WebView2 changes migrate to the Evergreen WebView2 Runtime
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual